ivanovich18/team-collab/README.md

 Push your changes using the command `git push`:

 ```
-git push -u origin your-branch-name
+git push -u origin <branch_name>
 ```

-replacing `your-branch-name` with the name of the branch you created earlier.
+replacing `<branch_name>` with the name of the branch you created earlier.

 For example:

 ```
-git push -u origin add-forda-go
+git push -u origin git-jam-sesh
 ```

 <!-- <details>